How to Link Contacts and Companies to Associate Related Records

 But what do you do if you have no obvious matching field between the two record types that you would like to associate?

 This is a fairly common scenario.
 For example, maybe you would like to associate contacts not only with the company that they work for but with the parent company as well.
-In this scenario, it is not very likely that you capture the parent company on the Contact record, which means that you may have no field to use to match the association.
+In this scenario, it is not very likely that you capture the parent company on the contact record, which means that you may have no field to use to match the association.
 As a result, you'll need to create a custom field for contacts and companies, such as "Custom Parent Company."
 Ideally, if child companies are already associated with parent companies, you'll be able to pull this data from your company records and populate both custom fields using your CRM's automation features.

-Then, you'll be able to use the Custom Parent Company field for both contacts and companies to make the patch.
+Then, you can use the Custom Parent Company field for both contacts and companies to make the match.

 Frequently Asked Questions